chrischoy/WhisperChain/README.md

 ## Overview

-Typing is boring, let's use voice to control your computer.
+Typing is boring, let's use voice to speed up your workflow.
 This project combines:
 - Real-time speech recognition using Whisper.cpp
 - Transcription cleanup using LangChain
 - Global hotkey support for voice control